taipham2710/OTA_Webserver/src/__tests__/README.md

 ## Test Coverage

-- ✅ Backend API contract validation
+- Backend API contract validation
-- ✅ Frontend field extraction (anomalyScore vs score)
-- ✅ Backend isAnomaly flag trust
-- ✅ Null-safe rendering
+- Null-safe rendering
-- ✅ Edge case handling
-- ✅ End-to-end consistency
+- End-to-end consistency

 ## Success Criteria

 All tests must pass to ensure:
-1. UI never contradicts backend anomaly result
+1. UI is strictly read-only for anomaly decisions
-2. UI always uses `anomalyScore`, never `score`
+2. UI renders current state only from `devices.anomaly`
-3. UI trusts backend `isAnomaly` flag
+3. UI renders history only from `anomaly_events`
 4. UI is null-safe (no `toFixed` on null/undefined)
-5. Recommendation logic is mathematically and semantically correct